 David Bains is a historian of religion in the United States.
 His courses explore the interplay of culture, theology, and religious practices.
 He regularly teaches classes in several areas including: the history of Christianity, world religions, American religious history, Christian worship, and biblical studies.
 From 2015 to 2018 he served as chair of Samford’s General Education Committee and as interim chair of the Department of Religion.
 A native of Hampton, Virginia, he studied physics and religious studies at the University of Virginia and received his Ph.D. in the study of religion from Harvard University.

-He enjoys bicycling, photography, hiking, kayaking, gardening, and entertaining students at home with his wife, Martha.
-He is a member of Trinity United Methodist Church in Homewood and also active in the life of All Saints’ Episcopal Church and Birmingham Episcopal Campus Ministries.
-He often teaches in area churches.
+He enjoys bicycling, photography, hiking, kayaking, waterskiing, and entertaining students at home with Martha, his wife.
+He is a member of Trinity United Methodist Church and also active in the life of All Saints’ Episcopal Church and Birmingham Episcopal Campus Ministries.

 Degrees and Certifications